hyperledger/indy-hipe/text/0161-generic-token/README.md

 ### To provide a payment mechanism for the masses
 Many Indy ledger users desire a network designed with a utility payment mechanism to allow for on-ledger transfer of value.
 Building this payment plugin opportunity directly into the main codebase will fill that need in the simplest, and most direct way.
+### A common API
+Providing a common API for all Indy tokens will enable better wallet support.
+A wallet that supports a single Indy token could support any Indy token.
 ## Tutorial
 [tutorial]: #tutorial